-Sanseveria – (Snake Plant, Mother-in-law’s tongue) This plant would be your first choice if you want to have something that you can repeatedly forget about and neglect to water for months on end and it will continue to look the same.
+Sanseveria – (Snake Plant, Mother-in-law’s tongue) This plant would be your first choice if you want to have something that you can repeatedly forget about and neglect to water for months on end and it will continue to look the basically the same.

-This plant will form an ever expanding clump of strong spears of varying heights straight up to 3′-4′ high.
+This plant will form an ever expanding clump of strong spears of varying heights straight up to 3′-4′ high sometimes more.

-The plant will continue to grow and its’ container won’t slow it down either.
+The plant will continue to grow and its container won’t slow it down either.
 It’ll break the pot before it stops growing.
 So just be prepared to upgrade the container size or divide the plant at some point.

 Pothos (Epipremnum) is another winner if you have a brown thumb.
 These are very easy to grow.
 I consider them to be “tropical weeds” they are so easy to grow.
 There are available with different combinations of green, yellow and white markings on their leaves.

-If you have decent light in your home then you can choose the beautiful “Marble Queen” variety with white and green on each leaf, otherwise choose one with more solid green if you have low light situations.
+If you have decent bright light in your home then you can choose the beautiful “Marble Queen” variety with white and green on each leaf, otherwise choose one with more solid green if you have low light situations.

 Rubber Tree (Ficus elastica) This is a very tough and tolerant plant too.
 It has big rubbery, thick leaves that hold their shape consistently.
 It comes in a variegated type as well, which is very beautiful with bright white edges.

-Wipe the leaves with a damp cloth when they become dusty, this will allow the plant to breathe more easily.
+The leaves store water and they can handle low water and forgotten water.
+Wipe the leaves with a damp cloth when they get dusty, this will allow the plant to breathe more easily.

+Zygocactus (Christmas Cactus) The Christmas Cactus is a very easy plant to grow too.
 If you don’t give it the best care then it’ll go into a sort of dormancy until the conditions improve.